Home Candlestick patterns 3 Bullish Candlestick Patterns That Work (Backtest and Historical Performance)

 Candlestick Patterns

 Let’s test the Bearish Engulfing Pattern based on the rules above.
-This is the equity curve and drawdown for the strategy:
+This is the equity curve and drawdown for the strategy from SPY’s inception in 1993 until today:

-There are 268 trades, the average gain per trade is 0.55%, the CAGR is 5.1%, the time invested in the market is 14%, the win ratio is 71%, the max drawdown is 16%, and the profit factor is 2.5.
-The win ratio is also high.
+There have been 296 trades.
+The average gain per trade is 0.53%, the CAGR is 5%, the time invested in the market is 13%, the win ratio is 71%, the max drawdown is 16%, and the profit factor is 2.5.

 Bullish candlestick pattern no. 2: Three Outside Down Pattern (Backtest)